raresteak/kbdled/README.md

 ```
 ./kbdled "the quick brown fox jumps over the lazy dog"
 ```
-Change the morse code speed by changing the TIME variable at the top of the script.
+Change the Morse Code speed by changing the TIME variable at the top of the script.

+### Scenarios:
+* Irritate your co-workers
+* As part of other scripting, report high temp conditions of machines in a lab.
+* Upon boot, report IP address of DHCP supplied address
+* Blink SOS if a machine needs attention